 - A Secretariat who are responsible for collecting & assessing data, and undertaking research to provide considered advice to the Commission.

-We work closely with State and Territory governments to develop recommendations for the distribution of GST revenue which reflect their relative fiscal capacities.
+We work closely with State and Territory governments to develop recommendations for the distribution of GST revenue that reflect their relative fiscal capacities.

 For further information about Our Commissioners, please see their biographies.

 As the States that came to comprise the Commonwealth of Australia were established, their borders were primarily based upon lines of longitude and latitude.
 This was largely due to the extraordinary distances involved and relative lack of knowledge of interior geography by the UK authorities who were defining them.
-The basis for why particular lines of longitude and latitude were chosen was somewhat arbitrary.
-However the result was large discrepancies both in access to revenue sources, and areas of land to be serviced, across the States.
+The basis for particular lines of longitude and latitude was somewhat arbitrary.
+However the result was large discrepancies both in access to revenue sources, and areas of land requiring services, across the States.

 Some States found the move to federation more fiscally challenging than other States.
 By the beginning of the 1930s the concept of making payments to the less populous States was well established, and the depression had shown that the fiscal differences between States were larger than previously acknowledged and not temporary in nature.

-The Commission’s role expanded greatly in the late 1970s, when under the ‘new federalism’ policies of the Fraser government, the Commission was given the task of assessing the relative financial capacity of all States and to recommend to the Commonwealth the allocation of Financial Assistance Grants so that each State could provide government services at standards not appreciably different from the standards of government services provided by the other States.
+The Commission’s role expanded greatly in the late 1970s, when under the ‘new federalism’ policies of the Fraser government, the Commission was given the task of assessing the relative financial capacity of all States.
+The purpose was to allow the CGC to recommend to the Commonwealth the allocation of Financial Assistance Grants so that each State could provide government services at standards not appreciably different from the standards of government services provided by the other States.

 In practical terms, this meant that the Commonwealth, under advice from the Commission, would recognise the favours and constraints placed upon States by the arbitrary nature of their borders in providing them with financial assistance.
 The outcome of this policy, known as horizontal fiscal equalisation, is that all Australians can expect to receive a comparable level of schooling, access to hospitals, justice services, transport infrastructure and public housing availability, regardless of what State they reside in.